tejxv/Raindrop-Screenshot-Automation/README.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Run the test script for diagnostics
+2. Run the test script for diagnostics: `npm test`
+3. Check daemon logs: `npm run daemon logs`
-3. Check Raindrop.io API documentation
+4. Check Raindrop.io API documentation
-4. Create an issue in the repository
+5. Create an issue in the repository

 ---